samcartersmith/cds/packages/illustrations/README.md

 ```shell
 yarn nx run illustrations:release
 ```

+- **IMPORTANT:** If any illustrations are renamed or deleted, this update will be a breaking change for consumers.
+Please ensure that you publish a migration guide and a migrator script along with this release to aid consumers with migration.

 4. Merge the PR in static-assets and confirm the deploy in [Codeflow](https://codeflow.cbhq.net/#/engineering/static-assets/commits).
 Heimdall should automatically deploy the production shards after all build checks are complete, but if it fails to do this for some reason, then manually deploy: